-Prerequisite: ENG1330 TRANSFER with a minimum grade of C. GUARANTEED The primary purpose of this course is to help students understand and appreciate early American literature.
+Prerequisite: ENG1330 with a minimum grade of C. The primary purpose of this course is to help students understand and appreciate early American literature.
 Covering the Puritan Period, Revolutionary Period, and Romantic Period, nonfiction essays, journals, short stories, and poetry will be studied.
 Classes are discussion oriented, with lectures provided to introduce historical information, facts about the authors, and terminology peculiar to particular periods and genres.
 A strong emphasis will be placed on reading and discussion.

-ENG2440 (3-0) 3 cr. hrs.
-American Literature II MOTR LITR101B of this course is to help students understand and appreciate American literature from the late nineteenth century to the late twentieth.
+American Literature II MOTR LITR101B

+Prerequisite: ENG1330 with a minimum grade of C. The primary purpose of this course is to help students understand and appreciate American literature from the late nineteenth century to the late twentieth.
 Specific periods covered are the Realistic/ Naturalist Period, Modernist Period, and Post-Modernist Period.
 Classes are discussion oriented, with lectures provided to introduce historical information facts about the authors, and terminology peculiar to particular periods and genres.
 A strong emphasis will be placed on reading and discussion.